Go inside the worlds of art, fashion, design, and lifestyle.

-Thirty years ago, Canadian author and activist Margaret Atwood wrote the salient allegory The Handmaid’s Tale.
-The dystopian novel sparked the creation of a film in 1990, an opera in 2000, and this year, a TV series on Hulu, which has since expanded on many of the story’s underlying messages.
-Last month, at the opening of the new Public Hotel at 215 Chrystie Street in New York, a special project was organized by creative director Mangue Banzima in partnership with Vogue and Hulu.
-The exhibition, on view from June 7-13, featured the costumes from the TV show by costume designer Ane Crabtree.
+Thirty years ago, Canadian author and activist Margaret Atwood wrote a salient allegory entitled The Handmaid’s Tale.
+The dystopian novel sparked the creation of a film in 1990, an opera in 2000, and this year, a TV series on Hulu, which has since exposed many of the story’s deeper underlying messages.
+Even more recently, last month, for the opening of the new Public Hotel at 215 Chrystie Street in New York, an exhibition cropped up upstairs, focused on the tale.
+Organized by Mangue Banzima, and in partnership with Vogue and Hulu, the exhibition featured the costumes from The Handmaid’s Tale, created by costume designer Ane Crabtree.

-“Ane is a visionary,” said Banzima when we toured the exhibition last month.
+“Ane is a visionary,” said Banzima.
 “I admire her attention to detail and her understanding of trends, garment structure, and fabrication, as well as the figure.
 Her choice of fabrics and colors added so much value to the characters themselves.”

-The garments on view, rather than creating a dramatic scenario for thrill, explored a modern skewed world of Gilead.
+Those garments on view, rather than creating a dramatic scenario for thrill, explored a modern skewed world—Gilead.
 Various color tones separated different groups: red designated Handmaids; teal was reserved for the Commander’s Wives; black was for the Commander and their henchmen; navy denoted the Guardians; grey showed Economen and their Econowives; friar brown dressed the Aunts; and moth green gave way to the Marthas.
 Each costume boasted unique parts, such as waist covering corsets—known as obis—for the Handmaids, vagina “collars” for the Aunts, and strong shoulders for the Commanders.

 “I looked to classicism in design from the 1900s through today, for touches, small moments of design, within the purity of simplicity,” said Crabtree.
 “There are so many hidden details that do as a secret gift to those viewers who find them onscreen; small gifts within the costumes that are for the actors, to help inspire them with movement, and/or the psychology of the scene.
 One of the visual mirrors, that is hopefully evident to the viewer, is the idea that the small children, the young girls, and Hannah, Offer’s daughter, are mirrors of the adults.
 That sort of uniform for the masses that is infused, even in the children, is something that terrifies me, as it is through children that we inject our most positive and most dark human nature.”

-To learn more, Whitewall spoke to Banzima and Crabtree.
+To learn more, we spoke to both Banzima and Crabtree.